drachelehre/mazer/README.md

 You have 30 seconds to chase down the fleeing flag!

+Keep an eye out for the red drill pickup!
+It can help in chase by breaking all walls in front of you!

 It will ask if you want to play again in the terminal.
 Be warned that if you want, it will start immediately.

 ---